-The Woodrow Wilson School has funding available for summer grants to Woodrow Wilson School juniors for internships in governmental or non-profit organizations in public policy or international affairs.
+The Woodrow Wilson School provides summer grants to Woodrow Wilson School juniors for internships in governmental or non-profit organizations in public policy or international affairs.
 Students can access our online career resources for public service internship and job opportunities.
-You can also use the university HireTigers/Handshake search engine to locate opportunities.
+You can also use the university Handshake search engine to locate opportunities.
 It will provide you with many options to refine your search.

 Internships must be unpaid, full-time and at least six weeks in duration.